abilian/hop3/README.md

 ## Credits

-Hop3 contains some code from Piku, which shares some of the goals of Hop3 / Nua but also has some significant differences in goals and principles.
+Hop3 contains code from Piku, which shares some of the goals of Hop3 / Nua but also has some significant differences in goals and principles, as well as in architecture (Hop3 is modular and pugin-based, Piku is a single-file script).

 Hop3 also contains code from Nua, written by the Abilian development team, and contributors.
+The two projects share most goals and principles, except Nua is based on containers and Hop3 is not.
+The two projects may ultimately merge in the future (or not).

 Other inspirations include: